oraichain/docs/developer/networks/mainnet/become-a-full-node-operator-from-source.md

 Please define the `$ORAI_HOME` environment variable which will be used as the working directory, in this tutorial we will assume that your `$ORAI_HOME` is `root`.
 If you don't define it, all of the following installations will be using your `$HOME` folder as `$ORAI_HOME`, please replace `$ORAI_HOME` with `$HOME` in the corresponding commands (except export ORAI_HOME command).

+Make sure your user has enough permissions to write data to the `$ORAI_HOME` folder.

 ```bash
 # Export ORAI_HOME env variable
 export ORAI_HOME="/root"